 Before completing an application, students should also review Frequently Asked Questions about the Minor in Psychology.

 Students should complete the University's online application process on My Illinois State.
 Login and click on the Academics tab.
 Scroll down to Apply to major/minor.
 On the Apply to major/minor website, select Psychology in the Submit a New Application box.
 Follow the directions for completing the Minor application.
-If help is needed, click on the HELP box in the upper right corner for a PDF file of instructions that will download to the computer.
+If help is needed, click on the HELP box in the upper right corner for instructions (PDF) that will download to the computer.

 Applications for the Minor in Psychology are accepted and processed only during September, February, and May through July.
 Students completing their admission requirements for the Minor during the semester they apply can mark their applications as "hold for semester grades."
 The Hold applications will be reviewed and processed after grades are posted for the semester.